webkeydev/webkey-embedui/README.md

 </script>
 ```

+### Parameters
+#### Mandatory pamaters

+1. device reference: With this parameter you can refer to your device.
+This parameter  could be **publicid**, **serial**.
+You can see this these values on the [Dashboard interface](https://dashboard.webkeyapp.com).
+2. remote-admin token: See the [Dashboard API documentation](https://webkey.cc/apidoc#devices-request-new-remote-admin-token-get) for more detailes.
+3. container id: ID of your DIV container where you would like to load the Webkit.

+#### Optional pamaters
+1. extlink=disabled: Disable the links to the Dashboard interface

 ## Example
-In the index.html you can see the example.
+In the *index.html* you can see the example.